DATE: December 2, 2019

 (ALBEMARLE COUNTY, VA) – Albemarle County residents are being asked to offer their opinions on the state of school division facilities, programs and services in an online community satisfaction survey.

 The survey, at

-https://survey.k12insight.com/r/9inLdk, seeks the views of students, parents, employees, and other members of the community and will be open for the next two weeks, through December 13.
+https://survey.k12insight.com/r/9inLdk, seeks the views of students, parents, employees, and other members of the community and will be open through December 20.
 The division says data from the survey will be used to help plan future operational improvements.